-- Hopkins has for 21 consecutive years been voted #1 in the country by U.S. News & World Report as America’s Best Hospital and its Division of Rheumatology has been ranked #1 for the last six.
+- Hopkins has for 21 of the last 23 years years been voted #1 in the country by U.S. News & World Report as America’s Best Hospital and its Division of Rheumatology has been ranked #1 for the last nine.

 - The Division of Rheumatology operates a number of specialty clinics.
 The Arthritis Center was the first and is looked upon as a model for disease-focused care.

-- Patients come from Baltimore and around the world.
+- Our patients come from Baltimore and surrouding states, and from across the country and around the world.
 In addition to receiving excellent medical care, patients may be eligible to participate in Hopkins research and benefit from novel treatment options while helping to advance the field for others with arthritis.